-(1) The amounts disclosed in this column represent cash dividend equivalents accrued on awards granted under the 2016 and 2017 LTPP and certain time-based restricted stock awards.
-The accrued amounts will be settled in cash upon the vesting of the shares underlying such awards.
-This column does not include dividend equivalents on unvested MSUs or RSUs because such amounts were included in the calculation of the grant date fair value of these awards.
+The amounts disclosed in this column represent 2019 cash dividend equivalents which were or will be paid to the NEO upon the vesting of (i) the 2018 and 2019 LTPP awards (at an assumed target level of performance), and (ii) the 2018 and 2019 Time-based RSU Grants, and (iii) any other time-based RSAs or RSUs granted to an NEO that vested in 2019 or were (b) unvested at the end of 2019.
+These amounts will be settled in cash upon the vesting of the shares underlying such awards.
+This column does not include dividend equivalents on the 2018 or 2019 Performance RSU Grants because such amounts were included in the calculation of the grant date fair value of these awards.
+The amount reflected in this column for Mr. Flanagan and Mr. Couvillion represents Company-paid expenses for professional financial planning services.